 You'll graduate into an entry-level position in the booming construction industry, which already employs 1.4 million Canadians but will need at least 322,000 additional workers over the next 10 years.
 Our program will allow you to jumpstart your career in one of the most needed occupations in the country.
-Credits earned are transferable to other schools, so if you decide to pursure your Level 2 Apprenticeship you can do it with confidence.

 To apply online, click here.

 Please note: MITT values continuous improvement in our programs and reviews programs on an ongoing basis to ensure relevance to changing educational objectives and employment market needs.
 This program is undergoing revisions.
 Applicants should be aware that courses and content are subject to modification.
 Please check back for further details.

 Duration5 months full-time